 In this paper, we consider the regression problem based on spherical data.
 Let $\SS^{d-1}$ denote the $d$-dimensional unit sphere, and let $\mu$ be a Borel probability measure on $\SS^{d-1} \times \mathbb{R}$.
 The goal of regression analysis of spherical data is to infer a functional relationship between the explanatory variable $X$, which takes values in $\SS^{d-1}$, and the response variable $Y \in \mathbb{R}$, under the assumption that $\mu$ is the joint distribution of $(X, Y)$, but is completely unknown.
 In the regression problem, the most important functional relation is the conditional mean of $Y$ given $X = x$, also known as the regression function, which minimizes the population risk

 over all measurable functions.
 As a basic estimator in data analysis, regression function is used in many situations for forecasting, modeling and analysis of trends.

 In practice, although $\mu$ is unknown, we have a sequence of samples $\{(X_i, Y_i)\}_{i \geq 1}$ that are independently distributed according to $\mu$.
 In this paper, we fully utilize the fine structure of the space of spherical harmonics to design a kernel stochastic gradient descent algorithm for spherical data regression analysis.
 When the sequence of samples $\{(X_i, Y_i)\}_{i \geq 1}$ arrives in a stream, the proposed algorithm can process each sample one by one while updating the estimator in real time.
-We demonstrate that the proposed algorithm can achieve the optimal convergence rates for approximating the regression function, with computational and storage complexity of $\mathcal{O}(n^{1+\frac{d}{d-1}\epsilon})$ and $O(n^{\frac{d}{d-1}\epsilon})$, respectively, where $0<\epsilon<1/2$ can be arbitrarily small if the optimal fitting or the underlying space possesses sufficient regularity with $n$ denoting the sample size.
+We demonstrate that the proposed algorithm achieves optimal convergence rates for approximating the regression function.
+Each update of the estimator requires computational and storage complexities of $\mathcal{O}(n^{\frac{d}{d-1} \epsilon})$ and $\mathcal{O}(n^{\frac{d}{d-1} \epsilon})$, respectively.
+Moreover, for $n$ samples, the total computational and storage complexities of the estimator are $\mathcal{O}(n^{1+\frac{d}{d-1} \epsilon})$ and $\mathcal{O}(n^{\frac{d}{d-1} \epsilon})$, respectively.
+Here, $0 < \epsilon < 1/2$ can be made arbitrarily small if the optimal fitting or the underlying space has sufficient regularity, with $n$ denoting the sample size.